 Contributing to improved food, markets and trade for rural households in Ethiopia

-The Ethiopian and Netherlands staff of four programmes united in the BENEFIT partnership all work hard to contribute to achieve:
+The Ethiopian and Netherlands staff of five programmes united in the BENEFIT partnership all work hard to contribute to achieve:

 - Increased quantity and quality of sustainable agricultural production;